underscoreio/underscoreio/src/html/consulting/review/index.md

     An independent inspection of Scala source code focusing on:

-    - quality;
+    - Quality
-    - maintainability;
+    - Maintainability
-    - improvements;
+    - Improvements
-    - idiomatic Scala usage.
+    - Idiomatic Scala usage
   cta: |
     ### How To Start